+See the UAM SON Student Attendance Policy.
 Additionally, students are expected to have dependable transportation to and from clinical areas.
 The University does not provide transportation to clinical activities.
 Students with small children must have reliable childcare, etc. Medical or other appointments during clinical or class time are not acceptable unless it is a case of medical emergency.
 It is the student's responsibility to schedule personal appointments at times other than class or clinical time.

 In the event a student must be absent from clinical, the student must telephone the clinical facility at least one hour prior to the beginning of the clinical experience for the day.
 The student should request to speak with the nurse in charge of the assigned area and state his/her name, reason for the absence or tardiness, the name of his/her assigned client(s), and a telephone number where he/she may be reached.
-The student must also notify the clinical instructor in the manner designated by that instructor.
-In addition, the student is to also notify the School of Nursing Secretary by 8:30 A.M.
+The student must also notify the clinical instructor at least one hour prior to the assigned clinical, if possible, in the manner designated by that instructor.
+In addition, the student is also to notify the SON Administrative Specialist by 8:30 A.M.